Video

-Red parasols stand out at Cromer Pier after a parade of 100 women celebrate International Women's Day.
-Picture: DENISE BRADLEY - Credit: Copyright: Archant 2018
+Red parasols stand out on Cromer Pier as 100 women get together to parade for International Women's Day.
+Picture: DENISE BRADLEY (Image: Copyright: Archant 2018)

 Esplanade: A Procession for Women saw 100 women and girls carrying red parasols parade along the foreshore to mark International Women's Day in a spirit of celebration, pride and unity.